ABOUT HSS

 ABOUT THIS HANDBOOK

 This handbook is provided to acquaint parents and student musicians with our policies and procedures.
-In addition to this handbook, other communications are distributed to students during class, via email, and other means.
+In addition to this handbook, other communications are distributed to students during class, via email, and by other means.
 HSS holds musicians responsible for relaying information to their parents.
 Parents are encouraged to check with their musicians after each HSS day.

 PRIVACY